 Obey all laws:

 a.
-While on public property;
+While on public property (no parks, roadways, road shoulders, etc.);

 b.
 While on private property without the express written consent of the property owner, including the property owner’s name, address, telephone number and signature;